-The UPMC Pain Medicine Program is a multidisciplinary clinical, teaching, and research endeavor spread over seven clinic locations: UPMC St. Margaret, Centre Commons in East Liberty, Oakland campus, Monroeville, UPMC Passavant, UPMC Mercy, UPMC Horizon, and UPMC Children’s Hospital of Pittsburgh.
+The UPMC Pain Management Program is a multidisciplinary clinical, teaching, and research endeavor spread over seven clinic locations: UPMC St. Margaret, Centre Commons in East Liberty, Oakland campus, Monroeville, UPMC Passavant, UPMC Mercy, UPMC Horizon, and UPMC Children’s Hospital of Pittsburgh.
 Both outpatient and inpatient hospital treatment services are provided at each of these locations.
 The program is committed to the evaluation and treatment of the entire range of pain, disability, and rehabilitation problems, from infancy to old age, including end-of-life care.
 It offers an interdisciplinary team approach that includes dedicated professionals from various specialties including anesthesiology, neurology, psychiatry, nursing, occupational therapy, physical therapy, and psychology.

 UPMC Pain Management offers a one-year fellowship program that is fully accredited by the Accreditation Council of Graduate Medical Education (ACGME).
 Fellows rotate through the outpatient services at UPMC St. Margaret, Centre Commons, Oakland campus, Monroeville, and UPMC Passavant and provide inpatient consultation at UPMC St. Margaret, UPMC Shadyside, UPMC Mercy, WPIC, UPMC Passavant, UPMC Montefiore, and UPMC Presbyterian.
 The program also has an active and well-funded research arm.

 The anchor of the fellowship program is the strong didactic curriculum.
 This includes weekly Grand Rounds by board-certified faculty, a pain medicine board review series, as well as journal clubs and Morbidity and Mortality conferences.